bitcoinops/bitcoinops.github.io/_topics/en/compact-block-relay.md

   - title: "Proposal to use weak blocks to improve compact block relay when mempool policies diverge"
     url: /en/newsletters/2024/04/24/#weak-blocks-proof-of-concept-implementation

+  - title: "Recent statistics on the success rate of compact block reconstruction"
+    url: /en/newsletters/2024/08/09/#statistics-on-compact-block-reconstruction

 ## Optional.
 Same format as "primary_sources" above
 # see_also:
 #   - title: